Honors Level Coursework

 Importance of Honors Level Courses

 Honors level courses provide students with opportunities for enhanced rigor, depth, and complexity.
 Students who participate in honors level courses develop critical-thinking skills, take ownership for their learning, and become creative problem-solvers and collaborators.
-In 2022, 84% of all high school graduates successfully completed at least one honors course while in high school.
+Data shows that approximately 84% of all high school graduates in North Carolina successfully complete at least one honors course while in high school.

 Honors Level Course Guide